Skip to content

 Workflow

-1. Mode-Select — honor --deep only when a git repo is available and MEOWKIT_HARNESS_MODE is not MINIMAL.
+1. Mode-Select — honor --deep only when a git repo is available and MEOWKIT_AUTOBUILD_MODE is not MINIMAL.
 Otherwise downgrade to default with a one-line note.

 2. Decompose — read-only on the input; label each of the 5 components.